tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Any information that the client includes in the ClientHelloOuter is visible to passive observers.
-The client SHOULD NOT send values in the ClientHelloOuter which would reveal a sensitive ClientHelloInner property.
+The client SHOULD NOT send values in the ClientHelloOuter which would reveal a sensitive ClientHelloInner property, such as the true server name.
+It MAY send values associated with the public name in the ClientHelloOuter.

 In particular, some extensions require the client send a server-name-specific value in the ClientHello.
 These values may reveal information about the